-The Alternative Spring Break 2015 program will likely focus on prison gerrymandering.
+We are currently seeking one or two exceptional students for an Alternative Spring Break Project for 2023.
 Past week-long projects culminated in publications co-authored by our volunteers and cited by the New York Times editorial board.
 Minimum time commitment is four full days.

-The summer program requires a 10 week commitment and will focus on prison gerrymandering in addition to other projects.
+The summer program requires a 10 week minimum commitment.
 Past intern projects have been our research database, the Do you know where the children are?
 A Report of Massachusetts Youth Unlawfully Held Without Bail report, Georgia’s attempted banishment of people on the state’s sex offender registry and a report on the racial disparities inherent in Massachusetts’ mandatory minimum sentencing law for drug offenses committed near schools.
 We usually take on just one or two interns for the summer, and preference will be given to interns who can make a commitment longer than 10 weeks.

 In the past, we have offered in-office externships for law students who want to learn about criminal justice and electoral reform work on a one-day-a-week schedule.

 Pay and housing: All spring break positions are unpaid, and we will actively support any fundraising efforts that you undertake at your school to support spring break or summer positions.
 Local activists and supporters will provide housing for Alternative Spring Breakers.
 We are unable to provide housing for summer interns, but we think you will find the region quite affordable and we will make some helpful referrals to locate housing in the Easthampton/Northampton area.

 Deadline: Applications will be accepted until all positions are filled.
 (All positions for currently filled, we look forward to hearing from you for 2023.)

 Yoo Eun Kim and Leah talk about progressive criminal justice reform proposals.